gregnordin/notes_to_self/Blender/notes-Blender.md

     - Add method to `Timings` to create short transition between LED patterns
 - `AnimateChannelWithSmallEdgesLayer`
     - **NEED TO MOVE Z MOTION TO START OF EACH LAYER**
-- `AnimateBulkLayer` - move z motion to start of each layer
+- Move z motion to start of each layer
+    - `AnimateBulkLayer`
+    - `AnimateChannelLayer`

 ## Next: